jaouadballat/shopers/README.md

 ![PWA lighthouse audit](https://github.com/shutsugan/shopers/blob/master/audit.png)

+The app is fully interactable offline, in offline mode, the user can like and dislike the shops the interaction will be preserved, once the app enters online mode the interaction will sync to the service

 ## Functional spec

 - As a User, you can sign up using your email & password, from here [here](https://sleepy-mesa-12188.herokuapp.com/signup)